 Can I get surf lessons?
 Yes we give surf lessons for 15 euros per day.
 If you're booking long term we will do you a deal.

 Can I change money there?
 Yep, best bet is to bring a VISA card as there are several ATM's in Tulear.
-If you want to bring cash try and bring American dollars or Euros though remember you will need to cash up before heading up or down the coast as there are no money changers in the villages including Ifaty and Anakao.
+If you want to bring cash Euros are best option.
+You can also change USD in most places though do not expect a good exchange rate.
+Forget AUD, Rand and other currencies you will get ripped blind if you manage to find someone who will change them.
+Please remember you will need to cash up before heading up or down the coast as there are no money changers in the villages including Ifaty and Anakao and the hotels do NOT accept credit cards.
 Please note that alot of travellers have problems with Mastercard in Madagascar so if you just have that best bring a back up cash option.

 What sort of accommodation will we be staying in?
 Back to the basics beachfront bungalows which are clean and comfortable and ideally located on prime beachfront property at all surfing destinations.
 Please see below for further details.

 Are there any sharks?
 Zero shark factor!
 You will not find a safer place to surf on the planet.
-For centuries now the local vezo fisherman have been out at 4am fishing everything moves and the sharks have long relocated.
+For centuries now the local indigenous Vezo fisherman have been out from 4am fishing everything that moves and the sharks have long since relocated.
 The most effective shark net you could ever wish for keeps these little nasties well at bay!

 What sort of waves will we be surfing?
-Mostly reef breaks although there are a couple of sand bottom breaks around Tulear that we do surf.
+Mostly reef breaks although there are a couple of sand bottom breaks around Tulear that we do surf occassionally.
+In general most breaks are located on passes which facilitates paddling out as there is always a defined channel so no need to duckdive.
+You can paddle out the back without even getting your hair wet!
 Please check below for more details.

 Is it shallow?
-Most of the breaks are pretty deep although they can get a bit shallow on low tide.
+Most of the breaks are pretty deep although some can get a bit shallow on low tide.

 Do I need booties?
 Not really as we'll be getting to most of the breaks by boat.
 There are however a couple of breaks where we have to wade across the reef from the beach and at low tide booties could be useful.
 Personally I don't use booties at all.

 Is it safe in Tulear?
-Considering the fact that Madagascar is one of the poorest countries in the world, yes it is surprisingly safe and robberies or aggressions are very rare indeed and a lot more common place in most western countries.
+Considering the fact that Madagascar is one of the poorest countries in the world, yes it is surprisingly safe and robberies or aggressions are very rare indeed.
 In saying that, still a good idea to keep a very close eye on your valuables.

 Are there any nasty tropical diseases?
 To be honest bugger all.
-I do not know of a single person who has caught malaria here your biggest risk would without a doubt will be getting a case of bali belly which is quite common with first time travellers.
-Bring some good stomach meds as well as something for the runs and you should be covered!
+I do not know of a single person who has caught malaria here your biggest risk would without a doubt will be getting a case of Bali belly which is quite common with first time travellers.
+Bring some good stomach meds such as Imodium as well as something for the runs and you should be covered!

 Is the water drinkable?
 The tap water in Tulear is drinkable although if you have a sensitive stomach may be a good idea to buy bottled water which is available everywhere we go.

 What's the climate like?
 Stinking hot in summer and a bit chilly in winter.
-Myself I wear just boardies from October through April then whack on either a short john or a pair or arms in winter.
+Boardies from October through April then whack on either a springsuit or a pair or arms in winter.

 What do I reckon?
 I first heard about Tulear Madagascar back in the early 90's when one of the guys who discovered Saint Leu in Reunion Island and Tamarin Bay in Mauritius myseriously went MIA after hanging for many years at the aforementioned breaks.
 I sorta went hang on a second what's going on here?
 Didn't need to be a genius to figure out why he'd bailed so I eventually tracked him down hiding away in this lost paradise where he's been ever since and it doesn't look like he's going anywhere in a hurry either.
 Myself I've been here since 2009 and wouldn't wanna be anywhere else on the planet including Indo, the Mentawais etc. I always remember thinking Geez how cool it would be to have been one of the pioneer surfers in Bali back in the 70's (I was hanging there in the late 80's early 90's game over).
 Well I reckon I got my ticket here and like I said am enjoying every single moment of it before the circus comes to town!